Yolantele/CV/README.md

 #### Software Developer Bootcamp: Makers Academy, 2017 - 2018

 - Passionate for writing good quality code and continuously learning new ways to achieve that
-- Fast learner on the intensive development boot-camp
+- Fast learner on the intensive development boot-camp program
-- Always keen to work well in both Pair-programming and group projects
+- Always keen to work well in both Pair-programming and group projects or independently.

 OOP, TDD, MVC